rcky844/knowledge-handbook/Biology/Anatomy/Nutrition in humans/Digestion and absorption.md

 #### Methods of digestion
 ##### Physical digestion
-Breaking up of food into smaller pieces by physical means, without changing the chemical structure of food (and does not form new food substances).
-This increases the surface area of the food for the action of digestive [[Enzymes]].
+Breaking up of food into smaller pieces by physical means, <span style="color: lightgreen">without changing the chemical structure</span> of food (and does not form new food substances).
+This <span style="color: lightgreen">increases the surface area</span> of the food for the action of digestive [[enzymes]].

 **Examples**:
 - **Chewing**: Teeth mechanically cuts food into smaller pieces and mix food with saliva during [[ingestion]].